DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 With Drake Nail in his hand, Kai lined up with the elf.

-_If it is trap, then stepping in with everyone would meen our complete annihilation._
+_If it is a trap, then stepping in with everyone would mean our complete annihilation._

-_I alone will confirm if it safe, and then others will come along._
+_I alone will confirm if it is safe, and then the others will come along._

-It was decision they made last night.
+It was a decision they had made last night.
 If Drake Nail is loaded with elven bullets then it is capable of erasing magic power.
-Moreover with Code Holder as his trump card, even if Kai would be surrounded by angels, he still would be able to fight against them.
+Moreover with Code Holder as his trump card, even if Kai would be surrounded by angels, he would still be able to fight against them.
 That's why the scouting duty fell onto him.

-"Hey, Kai, wouldn't it be fine for me to go first?" - asked Rinne with uneasiness in her voice - "I'm strong, so even if I surrounded..."
+"Hey, Kai, wouldn't it be fine for me to go first?" - asked Rinne with uneasiness in her voice - "I'm strong, so even if I get surrounded..."

-"If only Rinne would remember how to use radio...
+"If only Rinne remembered how to use the radio...
-Not being able to contact us after going in, would make it meaningless."
+Not being able to contact us after going in would make it meaningless."

 Putting his hands on her shoulders, Kai responded with a joke.

 "...I'm leaving you a dangerous role.
 I'll be praying for your safety."

-"Once I'll confirm it is safe, I'll call you."
+"Once I confirm it is safe, I'll call you."

 Responding with these words to Jeanne, Kai stepped into light of magic circle.